CLIMADA-project/climada_python/doc/guide/install_cluster.rst

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     bash Miniconda3-latest-Linux-x86_64.sh
     rm Miniconda3-latest-Linux-x86_64.sh
-    cd climada_python

 During the installation process of Miniconda, you are prompted to set the working directory according to your choice.

 2. **Install dependencies**: Create the virtual environment *climada_env* with climada's dependencies::

+    cd /cluster/work/climate/USERNAME/climada_python
     conda env create -f requirements/env_climada.yml --name climada_env

-(You might need to restart the terminal for condo to work after installation)
+(You might need to restart the terminal for the command "conda" to work after installation of miniconda)

    To include *climada_python* in the environment's path, do the following.
 In your environments folder, for example /cluster/work/climate/USERNAME/miniconda3/*::